langgenius/dify-docs/en/getting-started/install-self-hosted/start-the-frontend-docker-container.md

 #### Build Docker Image from Source Code

-1. Build the frontend image：
+1. Build the frontend image

     ```
     cd web && docker build . -t dify-web
     ```

 2. Start the frontend image

     ```
     docker run -it -p 3000:3000 -e CONSOLE_URL=http://127.0.0.1:5001 -e APP_URL=http://127.0.0.1:5001 dify-web
     ```

-3. When the console domain and web app domain are different, you can set the CONSOLE\_URL and APP\_URL separately.
+3. When the console domain and web app domain are different, you can set the CONSOLE_URL and APP_URL separately
-4. To access it locally, you can visit [http://127.0.0.1:3000](http://127.0.0.1:3000/).
+4. To access it locally, you can visit [http://127.0.0.1:3000](http://127.0.0.1:3000/)